saumya-mt/snapdragon-ai-captioning/Hackathon/README.md

 - **Mobile App Integration**: A dedicated app for a seamless experience.
 - **Multilingual Support**: Expanding TTS and text processing to multiple languages.
 - **Edge Computing**: Optimized models for deployment on mobile devices.

+## Use Cases
+### 1. Accessibility for Visually Impaired Users
+- Converts images into descriptive text and audio to help visually impaired individuals understand their surroundings.
+- **Example:** Real-time AI-powered screen readers that describe objects, people, or scenes.

+### 2. Enhanced Social Media & Content Creation
+- Generates context-aware captions by analyzing both images and audio.
+- **Example:** Auto-captioning for Instagram, TikTok, and YouTube, making content more engaging and accessible.

+### 3. Surveillance & Security
+- Uses AI-powered captioning to analyze CCTV footage, describe incidents, and provide real-time alerts.
+- **Example:** Smart security systems that detect and narrate suspicious activities.

+### 4. E-Commerce & Retail
+- Provides automated product descriptions by analyzing images and spoken reviews.
+- **Example:** AI-driven product tagging on Amazon or fashion websites.

+### 5. Education & E-Learning
+- Converts visual content and spoken lectures into text captions, making learning materials more accessible.
+- **Example:** AI-driven lecture transcription with slide-based captioning.

+### 6. Healthcare & Assistive Tech
+- Helps doctors analyze medical images (X-rays, MRIs) and generate automated reports.
+- **Example:** AI-powered captioning for telemedicine and patient monitoring.

+### 7. Smart Virtual Assistants & Chatbots
+- Enhances chatbots with image/audio recognition, making interactions more dynamic.
+- **Example:** A virtual assistant that can “see” and “hear” the user, responding accordingly.

 ## Contributors
 - **Dhanashri Deshpande** - MS in Computer Science